Robert W. Baird slashes price target on Luminar Technologies Inc. [LAZR] – find out why.

 Luminar Technologies, Inc. (Nasdaq: LAZR), the global leader in automotive lidar hardware and software technology, announced the addition of two new executives to help enable its next phase of growth and execution.
 The company welcomed Debra Poppas as its Quality leader, previously serving as Vice President, Global Quality at the truck design and manufacturing company PACCAR, and Sameer Ladiwala as Chief Accounting Officer, having previously served as Chief Accounting Officer of the semiconductor and software design company, Arm Ltd.

-The stocks have a year to date performance of -51.85 percent and weekly performance of 1.30 percent.
-The stock has been moved at -28.04 percent over the last six months.
-The stock has performed 4.87 percent around the most recent 30 days and changed -11.03 percent over the most recent 3-months.
+Over the last 12 months, LAZR stock rose by 64.41%.
+The one-year Luminar Technologies Inc. stock forecast points to a potential upside of 41.4.
+The average equity rating for LAZR stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 2.83M shares, LAZR reached to a volume of 2342866 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $5.73 billion, with 340.25 million shares outstanding and 205.34 million shares in the current float.
+Compared to the average trading volume of 2.82M shares, LAZR stock reached a trading volume of 3313494 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LAZR shares is $28.62 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LAZR stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.